fred1608/KSPython/README.md

 ## Design Goals

 KSPython was developed to be friendly to people new to python, and who are still learning the language.
-While also providing a powerful tool to help experience users make fast designs.
+While also providing a powerful tool to help experienced users make fast designs.

 I also envision this tool to be connected with optimization and plotting tools in the future in order to provide even more usability.